egch/1Z0-829-preparation/docs/pitfall.md

 - variable names: `_` can be allowed but not as a char single: `var _` does not compile
 - in the setX() check there is this.x=x
 - multilines: check if a variable hasn't been used previously
+- mind the curley brackets in the do/while
 ## Class Design
 - an instance variable final either is initialized in the constructor or in the code
 ## check